Email like a Boss

 - When you need to deliver bad news (go face-to-face instead)

-- When you are angry/emotional (write a draft and send later instead)
+- When you are emotional (write a draft and send later instead)